harshasenchati/Microsoft-Clone-Tailwind/README.md

 <div align="center">
   <h1>💻 Microsoft Tailwind Clone 💻</h1>
   <p>Welcome to the Microsoft Tailwind Clone project!
-This project replicates the look and feel of Microsoft's Responsive  homepage using Tailwind CSS.</p>
+This project replicates the look and feel of Microsoft's responsive homepage using Tailwind CSS.</p>
 </div>

 ---